Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 else:
     x14 = "n/a"
 ```
-Outputted pop-up describing what was found
+## Section 9: Outputted pop-up describing what was found
+Here the  newly created lists are displayed in a pop-up after clicking submit in the GUI.
+I have also added the sg.popup_scrolled function so that a user can copy of the information if needed.
 ```
 sg.popup_scrolled("Auto Prescreened information:","-"*100,
                   "File information: \n", x, "-"*100,